AdelleKing/Tribe/README.md

 ## **Planning stage**
 ### **Target Audiences:**
 * Members of the African and Caribbean Community
-* Users who want to meet others, explore thier local area and foster new relationships.
+* Users who want to meet others, explore their local area and foster new relationships.
-* Users who are looking for businesses which represents thier needs.
+* Users who are looking for businesses which represents their needs.
 * Users who own businesses which the target audience would be interested in.

 ### **User Stories:**
 * As a user, I want to see upcoming events.
-* As a user, I want to be able to search for events based on certain serach criteria e.g. location, date, activity type.
+* As a user, I want to be able to search for events based on certain search criteria e.g. location, date, activity type.
 * As a user, I want to navigate through the site with ease.
 * As a user, I want to know my information is secure to enable me to interact with others confidently.
 * As a user, I want the ability to find businesses local to me which offer the product or service for my needs.

 ### **Site Aims:**
 * To create a safe and welcoming, dedicated space for the African and Caribbean community.
-* To provide activities to promote social interactions, cultural connections, relationahip building, business awareness and a sense of community.
+* To provide activities to promote social interactions, cultural connections, relationship building, business awareness and a sense of community.
 * Represent the African and Caribbean community
-* Enable users to interacte with the site through thier profile, hostign activities and promoting thier business.
+* Enable users to interact with the site through thier profile, hostign activities and promoting their business.

 ### **How This Will Be Achieved:**
 * The Activities page will showcase upcoming activities for users to RSVP.
 * When users are logged into the site they will see the activities sign up for and the ability to contact others, with a profile, who are also attending the activity and the host.
 * Activities will can be filtered based on popular search criteria e.g. location, activity type.
-* Users will be able to log into a profile and personalise this to enable communication with others and the activity host - using a varification process. ( users who are not logged in can send RSVP or questions using the feedback forms provided.)
+* Users will be able to log into a profile and personalise this to enable communication with others and the activity host - using a verification process. ( users who are not logged in can send RSVP or questions using the feedback forms provided.)

 * Notifications can be turned on to enable users with an account to receive updates.